Hong Kong Investment Visa (Entrepreneur Visa)

-An investment visa application is a subcategory of a work visa application, designed for those business owners who intend to stay in Hong Kong to actively participate in daily business operations.
+An investment visa or entrepreneur visa application is a subcategory of a work visa application, designed for those business owners or entrepreneurs who intend to stay in Hong Kong to actively participate in daily business operations.

-In order to obtain an investment visa, an individual should prove the followings:
+In order to obtain an investment visa, an individual should prove the following:

 1. He/she is a sole or majority shareholder of the Hong Kong company.
-To distinguish a investment visa application from a work visa application, one should be a majority shareholder of the company and should contribute significantly in a business sense.
+To distinguish an investment visa application (i.e. entrepreneur visa application) from a work visa application, one should be a majority shareholder of the company and should contribute significantly in a business sense.
 Otherwise a work visa application would be more appropriate.

-2. His/her business in Hong Kong will enhance the economy.
+2. His/her business in Hong Kong will enhance the local HK economy.

 Immigration Department will focus on the following criteria: